andymac1091/CASA0005book/docs/index.md

 ## Offline viewing

-If you are unable to access the internet to view this github website most web browsers allow you to save webpages for offline viewieng.
+The best way to view this practical book is through the website.
+However if you are unable to access the internet you can either download the ```.epub``` book or save specific webpages for offline viewing.
 Insturctions for Google Chrome are provided here: https://support.google.com/chrome/answer/7343019?co=GENIE.Platform%3DDesktop&hl=en&oco=1